loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - create or upgrade `vind`
 - install vCluster Platform as part of that bootstrap
 - run local placeholder replacement
-- write the OrbStack local-domain `.env`
+- start the OrbStack local-domain adapter automatically
 - optionally bootstrap the repo into Forgejo

 For the self-contained path, `--base-domain` now defaults to the chosen